Asghan: The Dragon Slayer

 Asghan: The Dragon Slayer is a 1998 hack-and-slash action role-playing game developed by Silmarils and released in December 1998.
-Players take on the persona of Asghan, a warrior prince who swears to avenge the death of his father by dragons.
+The player takes on the persona of Asghan, a warrior prince who swears to avenge the death of his father by dragons.
 The game is praised for smooth integration of action and role-playing elements as well as a wide array of enemies and weapons.
-It suffers, however, from lacking character development and awkward controls.
+However, it suffers from a lack of character development and awkward controls.

 Story

 When the prosperous land of Brightmoon faces a pernicious threat in the form of dragons invading from the neighboring Isle of Kyrk, the warrior prince Asghan begins a perilous journey to counter the attack.
 The dragons themselves are spurred along by the evil sorcerer Morghan.
 Asghan embarks on his journey both to avenge his father as well as protect his land.

 Gameplay

-Asghan attacking an enemy using a sword; the bottom left corner shows his current health.
+Asghan attacking an enemy with a sword.
+The bottom left corner shows his health.

-Asghan: The Dragon Slayer is characterized largely by Tomb Raider-esque physical puzzles (running, jumping, crawling) as well as typical fantasy elements such as spellcasting and exorcism.
-Apart from being agile and magically proficient, Asghan is also able to use a wealth of different weapons.
-He employs these skills in a series of dungeons and arenas including but not limited to a ferocious female dragon's dungeon, a green dragon's dungeon, an iceberg, a forest, and a witch's cavern.
+Asghan: The Dragon Slayer is characterized largely by physical puzzles (running, jumping, crawling) as well as typical fantasy elements such as spellcasting and exorcism.
+Apart from being agile and magically proficient, Asghan is also able to use an array of different weapons.
+He employs these skills in a series of dungeons and arenas, including a ferocious female dragon's dungeon, a green dragon's dungeon, an iceberg, a forest, and a witch's cavern.